typekit/webfontloader/README.md

   * `fontactive` - This event is triggered once for each font that renders.
   * `fontinactive` - This event is triggered if the font can't be loaded.

 CSS events are implemented as classes on the `html` element.
-The following classes can be set on the `html` element:
+The following classes are set on the `html` element:

     .wf-loading
     .wf-active